Lincoln man travels more than 1,000 miles to donate stem cells

 "Originally I saw someone on Reddit mention it, and I thought I might as well add my name in case they need my stem cells, and they ended up needing them," Maschman said.

 He said the process went quickly.
-He ordered a kit online from Gift of Life to send in cheek swabs, and, within a month of sending them, he was on his way to Boca Raton, Florida, to the Gift of Life collection center.
+He ordered a kit online from Gift of Life to send in cheek swabs, and within a month of sending them, he was on his way to Boca Raton, Florida, to the Gift of Life collection center.

 Maschman, who was not paid but had his flight and hotel paid for, said he was surprised he ended up being a match for someone so quickly.